Wrong-body narrative

 The wrong-body narrative (WBN) is a framework for understanding transsexuality that posits a misalignment between an individual's gender identity and their physical body.
-According to this narrative, trans individuals are seen as being “trapped in the wrong body,” meaning that their innate gender identity does not match their assigned sex.
+According to this narrative, trans individuals are seen as being "trapped in the wrong body", meaning that their innate gender identity does not match their assigned sex.

 The wrong-body narrative emerged from the fields of sexology, medicine, and psychiatry and has been influential in shaping both medical and social understandings of transsexuality.
-However, it has been critiqued for its pathologizing aspects and for reinforcing binary notions of gender, as well as for failing to fully account for the diverse experiences of trans individuals, particularly those who do not fit neatly into the categories of “man” or “woman.”
+However, it has been critiqued for its pathologizing aspects and for reinforcing binary notions of gender, as well as for failing to fully account for the diverse experiences of trans individuals, particularly those who do not fit neatly into the categories of "man" or "woman".

+Overview

+The wrong-body framework traces its scientific origins to 19th-century sexology, notably with Karl Ulrichs' concept of the Urning—a "female soul in a male body."
+This dualistic view was later solidified in the mid-20th century by endocrinologist Harry Benjamin, whose 1966 book The Transsexual Phenomenon helped establish the first clinical protocols.
+By 1980, the American Psychiatric Association codified this into the DSM-III as transsexualism, later renamed gender identity disorder (GID) in 1994.
+These diagnoses required patients to demonstrate a persistent wrong-body narrative to qualify for care.